 On approaching preschool age (around 4 years), you will now have yourself a fully-fledged hiker, and can finally retire the child carrier.
 At this age though, they are also capable of running off - no matter how much of a super-parent that you are, you can’t keep your eyes on the 100% of the time.
 So it’s a good idea to lay down the rules before you hit the trail.

 At this point give them a whistle (attach it to their backpack or attach it to a lanyard around their neck) and make sure they understand that they are only to use it in emergencies.
 If they become separated from you, they are to STOP, stay put and blow the whistle in a burst of three until someone finds them.

 To try and prevent such an ordeal it’s best to teach your kids to always stay within sight of mom or dad, at least when they are starting out.
 As they become older, and more experienced hikers, they are allowed to disappear out of sight of mom and dad for short periods but never go too far without stopping to wait for their dawdling parents and of course, if they reach a trail marker or fork in the road.
 STOP and wait.

 It’s around this age that you can begin teaching them how to read maps, start out with simple cartoon trail maps, and advance to their own topographic maps as they mature.
 Learning about Leave No Trace principles will help them respect the wilderness they are walking in.

-While you should always come prepared with a first aid kit, as per the 10 essentials, check to make sure that it has some child-friendly features and supplement with following:
+While you should always come prepared with a hiking first aid kit, as per the 10 essentials, check to make sure that it has some child-friendly features and create your own DIY first aid kit by supplementing with the following:

 We hope you have enjoyed our article, and have taken away many of the tips as useful for your next adventure into the wilds with your kids.
 If there are any other tips you know of that we missed, then please be sure to mention them in the comments section below!